Catallactic/catallactic-site/docs/litepaper.md

 ### 4.7.
 Representative Currency Competition
 </span>

 Money is usually defined as the generally acceptable medium of exchange,l but there is no reason why within a given community there should be only one kind of money that is generally (or at least widely) accepted [1].
-Orchestrating multiple ecosystems in competition, the consumers and the citizens will get a broad offer or options and will be able to customize what suits him better.
+Orchestrating multiple ecosystems in competition, the consumers and the citizens will get a broad offer of options and will be able to customize what suits him better.
+Wealth providers will compete to get and maintain the resources whereas there is always room for new ecosystems to enter into the competition.

 <div style={{textAlign: 'center'}}>
 	<img src="/img/ecosystem_competition.svg" width="40%"></img>